fgiloux/acm-k8-olm/LOCAL.md

 ACM can be installed on OpenShift by using OLM.
 Simply go to Operators > OperatorHub in the Web Console and search for "Advanced Cluster Management".
 Select it and click "Install".

-The next step is to create a pull secret, which will be used for installation of the ACM components on the Kubernetes cluster.
+The next step is to create a pull secret, which will be used for the installation of the ACM components on the Kubernetes cluster.
 The images for these components are indeed pulled from Red Hat registry, which requires authentication.

 The definition for the pull secret can be downloaded from [Red Hat website](https://console.redhat.com/openshift/install/pull-secret)